LAST UPDATED: April 14, 2021

-- Over $50: At this price range, you are paying for durability and a headset that allows you to make clear phone calls in noisy environments.
+- $50 and up: At this price range, you are paying for durability and a headset that allows you to make clear phone calls in noisy environments.
 The headsets are typically larger and offer more talk time hours.
 Most have a large, padded ear cushion with superb noise-canceling technology.
 You will also find great stereo headsets that let you enjoy powerful music playback as you drive.

 The fastest and most reliable Bluetooth versions are Bluetooth 4.0 and above.
 These devices are more responsive and better at making and receiving calls.
 They also allow you to pair with multiple Bluetooth-enabled devices, including smartphones, tablets, laptops, and head units.
 Prioritize headsets that can pair with at least two devices at the same time.

 If you are wearing the headset for a long drive, it should be adjustable and a comfortable fit for both your left and right ear.
 Most Bluetooth headsets come with earbuds of different sizes since people have different ear shapes and sizes.
 A fully adjustable headset with an ear hook allows you to change the position to get a comfortable fit in case it’s not the right size.